Multi-Armed Bandits with Censored Consumption of Resources: Introduction

 \emph{Multi-armed bandit} (MAB) problems constitute an important branch of machine learning research.
 Their popularity largely stems from an appealing combination of theoretical tractability and practical relevance.
 In fact, MABs cover a wide range of real-world sequential decision problems, where an agent takes actions (metaphorically considered as ``pulling arms'') in order to optimize a specific evaluation criterion, simultaneously exploring the set of actions available and exploiting the feedback resulting from the actions taken.
 The latter typically comes in the form of (numerical) rewards, generated by the pulled arm according to an underlying probability distribution.

 In spite of its versatility, the complexity of real-world problems or the availability of additional side information may suggest further extensions of the basic MAB setting.
-Indeed, several variants of the basic setting have been developed in order to model specific real-world problem scenarios more appropriately, including linear bandits \citep{auer2002using, abe2003reinforcement}, dueling bandits \citep{yue2009interactively}, combinatorial bandits \citep{cesa2012combinatorial}, or threshold bandits \citep{abernethy2016threshold}, just to name a few\,---\,we refer to \cite{lattimore2020bandit}, who provide a more detailed overview.
+Indeed, several variants of the basic setting have been developed in order to model specific real-world problem scenarios more appropriately, including $\mathcal{X}$-armed \cite{bubeck2011x}, linear \cite{auer2002using,abe2003reinforcement}, dueling \cite{yue2009interactively}, combinatorial \cite{cesa2012combinatorial}, or threshold bandits \cite{abernethy2016threshold}, just to name a few\,---\,for a more detailed overview we refer to \cite{lattimore2020bandit}.
 In this paper, we introduce yet another extension of the basic MAB problem, again motivated by practical considerations.
 More specifically, we consider applications in which the execution of an action requires resources, and will not be successful unless enough resources are provided.
 Thus, instead of observing a (noisy) reward in every round, the reward is only generated if the resources consumed by the pulled arm remain below a resource limit specified by the learner.
 Consequently, the learner needs to make two choices in every round of the decision process: the arm to be pulled and the resources allocated to that arm.
-Since we assume that resources are costly, the value of an outcome produced as a result decreases with the amount of resources provided by the learner.
+Since we assume that resources are costly, the value of an outcome produced as a result decreases with the resources consumed.
+Additionally, the learner might be penalized for allocating a resource limit such that no reward is generated.